What is a micro-grant?

 These micro-grants are being organized by the same team that organizes the Tabletop Mentorship Program: Grace Kendall and Mike Belsole.
 We are always looking for new ways to support creators in our community so that everyone has a chance to make interesting projects and meet their personal goals.
 One of the biggest obstacles that blocks opportunity is financial inequality; we hope that these micro-grants will allow individuals or groups to make small but meaningful steps forward on the projects they're most excited about.

 We will have a different independent team reviewing entries each month to take our personal bias out of the equation and to ensure that a variety of different viewpoints and experiences are considered when selecting recipients.
-For the first month, The Pathways Fellowship will act as our inaugural review board.
-Water Bear Games has kindly agreed to review applicants for August.
+NIBCARD Games has kindly agreed to review applicants for October.